 To support our colleagues, we will provide them with the mobile devices that they need to fulfil their role, whilst minimising the amount of equipment they are required to carry.
 Technology will be supplied with up to date and fit for purpose software and applications.
-Fundamental to this will be undertaking a project in 2020/21, led by a digital clinical fellow, to determine the optimal means of communication between colleagues.
+Fundamental to this will be undertaking a project in 2020/21 to determine the optimal means of communication between colleagues.
 This will include reviewing the current intranet.

 Feedback that we received from clinicians when developing this strategy is consistent with the national viewed relayed by NHSX, that multiple logins are both time-consuming and obstructive for clinicians reliant on a number of systems.
-Our approach to delivering an EPR will partially resolve this over the long term, but in the meantime, we will actively seek to adopt the national 'single sign-on' solution that has been committed to.
+Our approach to delivering an EPR will partially resolve this over the long term, but in the meantime, we will actively seek to adopt the national 'single signon' solution that has been committed to.